 Don't worry-- you'll still get all the benefits as those sailing in Royal Loft Suites because the Ultimate Family Suite is part of the Star Class.

 7. Disney’s Concierge Wish Tower Suite

-When Disney Wish launches in summer 2022, its Concierge Wish Tower Suite will be one of the most sought-after cabins afloat.
+The recently launched Disney Wish introduced a first for the Disney fleet; its Concierge Wish Tower Suite is one of the most sought-after cabins afloat.
 Why?
 Because it’s housed in the ship’s iconic red funnel.

 (Fun fact: All Disney Cruise Line ships have two funnels, but only one is functional.
 The other is decorative.
-On Disney’s older ships, the faux funnel houses a teen or tween club and an adult lounge.)
+On Disney’s four older ships the faux funnel houses a teen or tween club and an adult lounge).

 The 1,966-square-foot Tower Suite on Disney Wish is a two-story suite with four bedrooms (two master bedrooms, a children’s room with bunkbeds, and a library that can convert to a bedroom) and 4.5 baths, including two masters with tub, double sinks, and glassed-in rain shower.

 The living room has a sitting area and dining space, pantry and wet bar with a wine fridge, and floor-to-ceiling windows.
 The décor is inspired by the Disney movie “Moana,” but maintains a sophisticated style.
 The suite comes with all the perks: 1,000-thread-count Frette cotton linens, pillow menu, free Wi-Fi, concierge service, priority boarding and tendering, and access to the Concierge Lounge and VIP sun deck.

 What don’t you get with this enormous cruise ship suite?
 A balcony.
 The funnel location is unique, but it doesn’t allow for private outdoor space.
 You do, however, have pretty sweet access to the Slide-a-saurus Rex!